A New Look at the Position Operator in Quantum Theory: Geometrical optics

 An additional argument in favor of the choice of $\psi({\bf r},t)$ as the coordinate photon wave function is that in classical electrodynamics the quantities ${\bf E}({\bf r},t)$ and ${\bf B}({\bf r},t)$ for the free field should satisfy the wave equation $\partial^2{\bf E}/c^2 \partial t^2=\Delta {\bf E}$ and analogously for ${\bf B}({\bf r},t)$.
 Hence if ${\bf E}({\bf r},t)$ and ${\bf B}({\bf r},t)$ are constructed from $\psi({\bf r},t)$ as described in textbooks (see e.g. Ref. \cite{AB}), they will satisfy the wave equation since, as follows from Eqs. (\ref{Fourier},\ref{chiprel},\ref{chiptphoton}), $\psi({\bf r},t)$ also satisfies this equation.

 The geometrical optics approximation implies that if ${\bf k}_0$ and ${\bf r}_0$ are the mean values of the wave vector and the spatial radius vector for a wave packet describing the electromagnetic wave then the uncertainties $\Delta k$ and $\Delta r$, which are the mean values of $|{\bf k}-{\bf k}_0|$ and $|{\bf r}-{\bf r}_0|$, respectively, should satisfy the requirements $\Delta k\ll |{\bf k}_0|$ and $\Delta r\ll |{\bf r}_0|$.
-Analogously, in full analogy with the derivation of Eq. (\ref{uncert}), one can show that for each $j=1,2,3$ the uncertainties of the corresponding projections of the vectors ${\bf k}$ and ${\bf r}$ satisfy the requirement $\Delta k_j\Delta r_j\geq 1/2$ (see e.g. Ref. \cite{LLII}).
+In full analogy with the derivation of Eq. (\ref{uncert}), one can show that for each $j=1,2,3$ the uncertainties of the corresponding projections of the vectors ${\bf k}$ and ${\bf r}$ satisfy the requirement $\Delta k_j\Delta r_j\geq 1/2$ (see e.g. Ref. \cite{LLII}).
 In particular, an electromagnetic wave satisfies the approximation of geometrical optics in the greatest possible extent if $\Delta k\Delta r$ is of the order of unity.

 The above discussion confirms what has been mentioned in Sec. \ref{intropos} that {\it the effect of WPS in transverse directions takes place not only in quantum theory but even in classical electrodynamics}.
 Indeed, since the function $\psi({\bf r},t)$ satisfies the classical wave equation, the above consideration can be also treated as an example showing that {\it even for a free wave packet in classical electrodynamics the WPS effect is inevitable}.
-In the language of classical waves the parameters of spreading can be characterized by the function $a(t)$ (see Eq. (\ref{at})) and the quantities $t_*$ and $v_*$ (see the end of the preceding section) such that in terms of the wave length $\lambda=2\pi c/\omega_0$
+In the language of classical waves the parameters of spreading can be characterized by the function $a(t)$ (see Eq. (\ref{at})) and the quantities $t_*$ and $v_*$ such that in terms of the wave length $\lambda=2\pi c/\omega_0$